List of publications during the Boekenweek

 This is a list of publications on the occasion of the Boekenweek, an annual event held in the Netherlands dedicated to Dutch literature.
+Each year a well-known writer, usually Dutch or Flemish, is asked to write a book, usually a novella, called the Boekenweekgeschenk (book week gift), which is to be given away during the festival.
 The Boekenweekgeschenk is usually a novel or a collection of short stories; the Kinderboekenweekgeschenk is a children's book.
 For children too young to read, a picture book, the Prentenboek van de Kinderboekenweek, is published.